 Australian Shepherds are among the most popular dogs in the US.
 But their popularity doesn’t necessarily mean they’re the perfect companion for everyone.
-Aussies can be extremely territorial, need a lot of togetherness, and can be guarded with strangers.
+Aussies can be guarded with strangers.

-Australian Shepherds (Aussies) should be socialized when they’re puppies to behave well when meeting new people.
 Even with the proper socialization, typically Australian Shepherds are attached to just one or two family members.
+Aussies should be socialized when they’re puppies to behave well when meeting new people and other pets.

 If you’ve been thinking about getting an Aussie, your first step should be to understand this breed’s traits to determine if it will be a good fit.
 Let’s look at some things to consider as an Aussie owner.

 Australian Shepherds are known to favor one person in the family over others.
 Therefore, if you’re looking for a family dog, an Aussie may not be the best option.
 If you are solo, you can rest assured that you’ll be your dog’s entire life.

 However, an Aussie can bond with more than one person.
 There are several things you can do to help your dog more equally with everyone.
 These include:

 - Equal bonding time: Ensure everyone in the family participates in the dog’s activities like feeding, walks, playtime, and grooming.